| Feature | Benefit | Best For |

 Look for apps that:

-Desktop grammar checkers like Grammarly are great, but they don't help when you're typing on your phone – which is where most people write these days.
-The average person spends 3-4 hours daily on their smartphone, much of that time writing messages, emails, and social posts.
-An english keyboard brings desktop-quality writing assistance to your mobile device.
+Desktop grammar checkers like Grammarly are great, but they don't help when you're typing on your phone – which is where most communication happens in 2026.
+According to Pew Research Center's mobile internet data, the average person now spends over 5 hours daily on their smartphone, a significant chunk of that time writing messages, emails, and social posts.
+An english keyboard brings desktop-quality writing assistance directly to your mobile device, where you actually need it most.

 The mobile advantage is immediate feedback.
 Desktop tools check your writing after you finish.
 Mobile keyboards correct as you type.
 This real-time assistance prevents mistakes from being sent rather than fixing them afterward.
 I've avoided countless embarrassing typos and grammar errors because the correction happened before I hit send.